At bramble, we’re passionate about “Making hard things easy”. One such example of this is the automation of testing “car following car” models.

-“Making hard things easy” is a cornerstone of how we develop bramble.
-One such example of this is the automation of testing “car following car” models.
 If you have ever tried this manually, you’ll know that duplicating and offsetting geometry and boundary conditions can be a time-consuming and error-prone process.
-With bramble, simply specify the car’s offset (or offsets – we can run multiple cars following each other!)
-Then let bramble do the hard work.
+With bramble, you can now effortlessly specify the car’s offset (or offsets – we can run multiple cars following each other!).
+Then let our software handle the intricate details.

-Both vehicles have been set at ride heights of front 38mm, rear 93mm and run at 160kph.
+- Consistent ride heights: 38mm front, 93mm rear.
 Perhaps a sub-optimal ride height for the SF16, but we wanted to keep some similarity between the two tests.
-All simulations are steady-state RANS using a k-omega SST turbulence model.

 Let’s start with some numbers…